---

 spp.log.dis <- vegdist(spp.log, method = "bray")

-The content is described above; these variables are categorical vars – they are not actually ‘environmental’ data, but their purpose in the analysis is analogous to true environmental data; it’s simply data that describe where the samples were taken from.
+The content is described above.
+These variables are categorical, and they are not actually 'environmental' data, but their purpose in the analysis is analogous to true environmental data, namely they describe where the samples were taken from.

 env$plant <- as.factor(env$plant)